goeltanmay/SecurityBot/BOT.md

       4. __Alternative Flows__
        If no vulnerabilities are found, the bot comments that no vulnerability is detected in the code.

-4. Get vulnerability report of the day via email
+4. [Stretch Goal] Get vulnerability report of the day via email
     1. __Preconditions__
       The repo must have the security bot installed.
     2. __Main Flow__